MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 ![Screenshot of mandatory label dialog.](media/service-security-sensitivity-label-mandatory-label-policy/mandatory-labels-dialog.png)

 >[!NOTE]
 > Mandatory labeling in Power BI is not supported for service principals and APIs.
-They are not affected by mandatory label policies.
+Service principals and APIs are not affected by mandatory label policies.

 ## Enabling a mandatory label policy for Power BI